scotttam/resque-throttle/README.markdown

 resque-throttle
 ===============

-Resque throttle is a plugin for the [Resque][0] queueing system (http://github.com/defunkt/resque).
-It adds a ThrottledJob class that will be limited to the amount of times it can be enqueued per instance.
+Resque Throttle is a plugin for the [Resque][0] queueing system (http://github.com/defunkt/resque).
+It adds a ThrottledJob class that will limit the amount of times it can be enqueued per class.

 To use
 ------